Jerry0666/Network-function-UDM-introduction/README.md

 ```
 *udm/internal/sbi/producer/ue_context_management.go*

-In the RegistrationAmf3gppAccessProcedure function, Udm first checks whether the context has been established for that UE; if UDM has such a context, it initiates a Nudm_UECM_DeregistrationNotification to the old AMF later.
+In the RegistrationAmf3gppAccessProcedure function, UDM first checks whether the context has been established for that UE; if UDM has such a context, it initiates a Nudm_UECM_DeregistrationNotification to the old AMF later.
 UDM used the received information to create context and stored it in UDR.

 ### Nudm_SubscriberDataManagement (SDM) Service